PostHog/posthog.com/contents/blog/free-open-source-alternatives-hotjar-fullstory-logrocket.md

 ### How much does it cost?

-UXlens sessions recording tool is available as a self-hosted solution for free.
+Self-hosting is free.
 A cloud-hosted version is also available starting at $5 per month.

 ### Is it open source?